+413 658 7907

 • By Mike Anderson

-• In Equity, Homework, Mike's Blog, Teaching Strategies
+• In Equity, Homework

 There is much debate about what kind of role homework should play in schools.
 Research on the topic is mixed.
 It has negative impacts on the achievement of younger children, positive impacts at the high school level, and mixed results